pwrtelegram/pwrtelegram/README.md

 * deleteWebHook - Deletes the webhook

+* getWebHookInfo - Gets info about the set webhook

 * getUpdates - This method accepts an array of options as the first parameter, and returns an array of updates (an array containing the update id and an object of type [Update](https://daniil.it/MadelineProto/API_docs/types/Update.html)).

 * getChat - Exactly the same usage and response as the getChat method of the main pwrtelegram API